Meet the ladies who make up the NSW Women in Dairy Committee

 Gemma Otton

-A dedicated dairy farmer, alongside her husband Tom, she is also a mother of three young farming children.
-Sophia (9yo), Madelyn (6yo) and Charlie (3yo) In the small town of Candelo, they milk 250 Holstein and Jersey cows.
+Gemma dairy farms alongside her husband Tom.
+She is also a mother of three young farming children.
+Sophia (11yo), Madelyn (8yo) and Charlie (5yo) In the small town of Candelo, they milk 220 Holstein and Jersey cows.

 As a busy mum herself, Gemma understands the juggling act that many women in the dairy sector face.
 She has made it her mission to provide a safe space for women to discuss the specific challenges they encounter, from work-family balance to managing farm operations.